Canada PR visa from India

 Dos Don’ts

-Canada PRs get most of the social benefits to which Canadian citizens are entitled, including healthcare coverage.
-Canada PRs can’t vote or run for any political office.
+Canada PRs get most social benefits available to citizens, including healthcare coverage.
+Canada PRs can’t vote or run for political office.

 Canada PRs can live, study, or work anywhere in Canada.
-Canada PRs can’t hold specific government jobs requiring high-level security clearance.
+Canada PRs can’t hold certain government jobs requiring high-level security clearance.

-Canada PRs are protected under the Canadian Charter of Rights and Freedoms and Canadian law.
+Canada PRs are protected under the Canadian Charter of Rights and Freedoms.
+Canada PRs must renew their PR card periodically.

 *Willing to migrate to Canada on a PR visa?
 Get in touch with our experts to get FREE counselling.